fieldtrip/website/faq/source/sourcerecon_checkalignment.md

     - /faq/sourcerecon_checkalignment/
 ---

-# How can I check whether the grid that I have is aligned to the segmented volume and to the sensor gradiometer?

 Having a source model (i.e., positions of the dipoles), a head model (i.e., volume conduction model of the head), and the 'grad' structure, (i.e., information of the gradiometers) you can use the following:

     hold on